 A message from Delyth about wear it pink

-We want to say a huge thank you to everyone who has been a part of Breast Cancer Now’s wear it pink over the last 17 years.
+We want to say a huge thank you to everyone who has been a part of Breast Cancer Now’s wear it pink campaign over the many years.
 Thank you for telling us your stories, sharing your fundraising success’ and taking wear it pink into your workplaces, schools and communities.

 What is your favourite thing about wear it pink?